Beyond Press Releases: The Real Story of PR

 Back to All Articles

-After landing my first job in the public relations field, I remember family members and friends asking me, “What is public relations?”
-And, while I know the answer to that question, PR is not an easy field to define for most.
-Here at Element, we define public relations as a strategic communications process that grows brand awareness by building mutually beneficial relationships with your target audiences.
+PR is not an easy field to define, and different people may have opposing definitions.
+Here at Element, we define public relations as a strategic communication process that grows brand awareness by building mutually beneficial relationships with your target audiences.
 You might be thinking, what does that really mean?
-Let me break it down for you.
+Let us break it down for you.

 PR is storytelling.